Harvard-ATG/wordmapper/README.md

 2. Ars Poetica
     - [Ars Poetica 1](http://www.graeco-arabic-studies.org/compare-texts/work/ars-poetica-3/left/11/right/12%2C51%2C52%2C53%2C54/active/11%2C12.html).
     - Test that word alignments can be created across 3 or more source texts (not just 2!).

+### Reference Implementation

+See the project github page [http://harvard-atg.github.io/wordmapper/](http://harvard-atg.github.io/wordmapper/) for a link to the reference implementation by Mark Schiefsky.